cdisc-org/cdisc-rules-engine/README.md

 * update-cache - update locally stored cache data (Requires an environment variable - `CDISC_LIBRARY_API_KEY`)

     `python core.py update-cache`

+    To obtain an api key, please follow the instructions found here: https://wiki.cdisc.org/display/LIBSUPRT/Getting+Started%3A+Access+to+CDISC+Library+API+using+API+Key+Authentication.
+Please note it can take up to an hour after sign up to have an api key issued

 * list-rules - list rules available in the cache